leske42/Foundations/UB/README.md

 }
 ```

 Those of you who did `Rush 00` know what is possibly wrong with this loop.
 If we don't quite know what `max_y` is, we might deal with an infinite loop here (in case `max_y` is 2147483647 and `y` overflows).
-But it doesn't make sense to unroll a loop that's infinite - it takes time and the effectiveness of such operation is zero (see my Footnote #4 about what makes an optimization effective).
+But it doesn't make sense to unroll a loop that's infinite - the effect of such "optimization" in practice is zero, so all the effort spent on it is net loss.

 If overflow is *impossible* however, then we don't have to deal with doubts like this.